Muffakham Jah

 Muffakham Jah (born 27 February 1939) is a member of House of Asaf Jah.
 He is the son of Prince Azam Jah and Dürrüşehvar Sultan.
 He is the grandson of both Osman Ali Khan, the seventh and final Nizam of the erstwhile Hyderabad princely state, and Abdulmejid II, the last Ottoman caliph.

-Personal life and Family
+Personal life and Legacy

 He is married to Princess Esin Incealemdaroglu.
 They have two sons, Rafat and Farhat Jah, and live in Bayswater, London.
 Muffakham Jah had an older brother, Mukarram Jah.